agrifooddatacanada/OCA_training_pathway/parse_OCA_schema.md

 ![meta.json file contents](/pictures/chicken_OCA_meta.PNG)

 After you have created a OCA schema bundle from an Excel template we recommend that you copy the schema bundle SAID identifier onto the 'README' sheet of your Excel template.
+The schema bundle SAID is the filename of the .zip file.

 ![OCA Bundle file name](/pictures/chicken_OCA_bundle.PNG)